 Biomass may also be used to preheat water instead of generating steam.
 Steam boilers are pressure vessels and high investment is associated with them.
 Using biomass fired water heaters may require less cost with simpler design.
 Such water heaters are usually used in Hotel Industry and are mostly natural gas or fuel oil fired.
 Heating 10 m3/hour water from 25°C to 75°C through water heater would require 210-230 kg/hour bio-mass.
 Old oil heaters or boilers could be retrofit to convert into water heaters; for this purpose, bio-mass combustion furnace could be added to existing gas fired water heaters.
 The investment of a typical system (as per experience in Pakistan) would be around 10,000 USD with additional 3,000 USD for emission control equipment.
-However, as stated earlier, such systems are generally not very efficient and safe to operate, therefore due diligence must be done while designing and installing such an equipment.
+However, as stated earlier (see Current practices in Pakistan textile and garment industry), such systems are generally not very efficient and safe to operate, therefore due diligence must be done while designing and installing such an equipment.